-Instead, too many stories follow a predictable paint-by-numbers approach that results in painfully pathetic journalism.
 The latest example comes courtesy of the largest newspaper in Minnesota, a state I happen to be visiting this week.

 In a story headlined "Non-Muslim Minnesotans are donning the hijab to show support," the Minneapolis Star-Tribune muddles through a hodgepodge of sources connected by random facts.

 Nade Conrad's long black hair disappeared under the cover of a lilac hijab.

 Conrad, who is not Muslim, had donned the scarf to show support for a Muslim friend at Normandale Community College in Bloomington.

 Such acts of "hijab solidarity" are on the rise.

 World Hijab Day, a global event inviting people of all faiths to post pictures of themselves in a hijab on social media, is gathering steam.
 It was at a World Hijab Day event at Normandale — one of several such events held at Minnesota colleges in early February — that Conrad first tried on a hijab.

 Such acts "are on the rise."
 World Hijab Day "is gathering steam."
 Says whom?
 The Star-Tribune provides no attribution or hard data on either claim.

 What motivated Conrad?
 What's her religious background?
 What was her experience wearing a hijab like?
 The Star-Tribune doesn't say.
 Conrad makes that starring cameo appearance but then disappears from the story.